cx-cloud-101/speedtest-workshop/azure/overview.md

 Receiving speeds
 ----------------
+0. Switch to using fake test-results, so you don't overload the network
 1. Create `UploadSpeedTest()` and TestResult.cs with restrictions.
 Print results to console and return something fake.
 2. Add fake authentication.
 This introduces appsettings.Development.json
 3. Push to master and test on Azure.